 Apply your knobs

 I looked at Lowes for knobs but was thrown off by their prices.
 At a little over $5 PER knob, it would have costs over $40 in knobs.
 If I wanted to spend a lot of money on this project I would have bought the tables from Zgallerie.
-I got these knobs from Amazon, here is the link if you want to purchase them for your project.
+I got these knobs from Amazon,

 You will need clear E6000 glue, tape measure, marker (I used dry erase), and your knobs.

 We tried using a glass cutting drill bit, specifically for mirrors/glass, and although it worked on the smaller piece of mirror glass….